The Hirsch conjecture holds for normal flag complexes

 \begin{rem} By a result of Provan and Billera~\cite{PB}, every \Defn{vertex-decomposable} simplicial complex satisfies the Hirsch diameter bound.
 As a corollary, they obtain the following famous result:

 \begin{theorem}[Provan {\&} Billera {\cite[Cor.\ 3.3.4.]{PB}}] Let $C$ be any shellable simplicial $d$-complex.
-Then the barycentric subdivision $\operatorname{sd} C$ of $C$ satisfies the Hirsch diameter bound.
-In particular, if $C$ is the boundary complex of any polytope, then $\sd C$ satisfies the Hirsch diameter bound. \end{theorem} The barycentric subdivision of an arbitrary triangulated manifold, however, is not vertex-decomposable in general.
-The reasons are two: There are topological obstructions (all vertex-decomposable manifolds are spheres or balls) as well as combinatorial obstructions (some spheres have non-vertex-decomposable barycentric subdivisions, cf.~\cite{HZ, BZ}).
-That said, the barycentric subdivision of any simplicial complex is flag.
+Then the derived subdivision $\operatorname{sd} C$ of $C$ satisfies the Hirsch diameter bound.
+In particular, if $C$ is the boundary complex of any polytope, then $\sd C$ satisfies the Hirsch diameter bound. \end{theorem} The derived subdivision of an arbitrary triangulated manifold, however, is not vertex-decomposable in general.
+The reasons are two: There are topological obstructions (all vertex-decomposable manifolds are spheres or balls) as well as combinatorial obstructions (some spheres have non-vertex-decomposable derived subdivisions, cf.~\cite{HZ, BZ}).
+That said, the derived subdivision of any simplicial complex is flag.
 So, by Corollary~\ref{cor:HirschB}, we have the following:

-\begin{cor} The barycentric subdivision of any triangulation of any connected manifold satisfies the Hirsch diameter bound. \end{cor}
+\begin{cor} The derived subdivision of any triangulation of any connected manifold satisfies the Hirsch diameter bound. \end{cor}

 \end{rem}